deliberate-programming/training-room/README.md

 If you want to try out Deliberate Programming for yourself this is your starting point.

+### Setup
+0. Clone this repository
-0. Make sure, the .NET Framework or the Mono runtime are installed on your machine.
+1. Make sure, the .NET Framework or the Mono runtime are installed on your machine.
 On Windows that should be the case anyway, but on Mac/Linux you might want to check by running the `mono` command in a shell window.
-See [here](https://www.mono-project.com/docs/getting-started/install/linux/) for installation instructions for Linux and [here](https://www.mono-project.com/docs/getting-started/install/mac/) for macOS in case you're missing Mono.
+See [here](https://www.mono-project.com/docs/getting-started/install/linux/) for installation instructions for Linux or [here](https://www.mono-project.com/docs/getting-started/install/mac/) for macOS in case you're missing Mono.
-1. Clone this repository
 2. Run below tests to check if the tool is working correctly for you.
+3. Install a visual Git client.
+It makes it easier to later go through the automatic commits created during a Deliberate Programming session.
+The [GitHub Desktop Client](https://desktop.github.com/) would be a free and simple choice.

 ## Check all is working well on your Windows machine (.NET Framework)